About this campground

 Walardi is a medium-size campground.
 It is the closest campground to the Domes and Cathedral Gorge.

-Bookings are essential and can be made up to 180 days (approximately six months) before arrival and for one campsite only for 1 May to 30 September.
+Bookings are essential and can be made up to 180 days (approximately six months) before arrival through Park Stay WA.
+Campsites can only be booked for the tourist season (May to September).
 For other periods, booking will be available when the seasonal opening and closing of the park is confirmed.

 Specific campsites cannot be reserved.
 Select from campsites vacant on arrival at the campground.